dannguyen/journalism-syllabi/README.md

 <a href="https://wiki.cs.umd.edu/cmsc734_f12/index.php">Homepage</a> /
 <a href="https://wiki.cs.umd.edu/cmsc734_f12/index.php?title=Syllabus">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>What is information visualization?
+        What is information visualization?
 How is it related to scientific visualization?
 How does it combine with data mining?
 Information visualization is emerging as an important fusion of graphics, scientific visualization, database, and human-computer interaction.
-Dozens of innovative visualizations fo...</em></p>
+Dozens of innovative visualizations fo
+        </small></p>

         <p>Instructors: Ben Shneiderman</p>
     </td>
     <td>
-        University of Maryland
+        <small>University of Maryland</small>
     </td>
   </tr>